zoe-1/hapijs-university/README.md

   See documentation for more about [server.app](https://hapijs.com/api#server.app)
 * Access the `request.server` property in the `./lib/version.js` handler to return the `server.app.version` and server.app.message values.
-* Note: The `server.app` property is useful to set the DB connection in. `server.app` properties are available wherever the `request.server` is exposed.
+* Note: The `server.app` property is useful to set a DB connection in. `server.app` properties are available wherever the `request.server` is exposed.

 [Compare Assignment4 Solution to Assignment3](https://github.com/hapijs/university/compare/03ca7d1ec0f7775f6c15533076e60e5ee19b6c72...5f341383016e44d582ab09911b86371b2ad1f6c5)<br/>